apblair/CellLayers/README.md

 To recreate **Figure 1C**, please open CellLayers/Notebooks/TBX5_Tutorial.ipynb and run the following cell:

 **Fig. 1 C** iPSC-derived cardiomyocyte multi resolution analysisfrom 0.1 to 0.5.
 Edges are painted by coexpression of _TNNT2_ (red), _COL1A1_ (green), and _NR2F2_ (blue).
 Nodes are painted by Silhouette score.
-Arrows on the Ternary plot indicate thedirection of the co-expression scale for each edge in the Sankey chart.
+Arrows on the Ternary plot indicate the direction of the co-expression scale for each edge in the Sankey chart.

 ## Tutorial: Generate input data using SetupCellLayers